 The Company has a wide customer base in the energy sector ranging from large multinational public entities to small private companies.
-As at March 31, 2016, 15% (December 31, 2015: 17%) of the Company's consolidated accounts receivables were due from one customer (December 31, 2015: one customer).
-This receivable has not yet been collected but is expected to be collected in Q2 2016.
-No outstanding individual balance was greater than \$1 million (December 31, 2015: no outstanding individual balance was greater than \$1 million).
+As at June 30, 2016, 42% (December 31, 2015: 17%) of the Company's consolidated accounts receivables were due from one customer (December 31, 2015: one customer).
+This receivable has been collected and was over \$1 million.
 Currently there are no significant economic dependencies on any other particular customers.